lynnjaco/mergesortisp/README.md

 # When is it best to use **Merge Sort**?
 1) Merge sort is best used when you have to sort a large set of data.
 2) Linked lists, which are chain-like data structures where each element (called a node) holds the value itself, and the node that follows it.
+3) When you want to sort a large dataset, and maintain the order of elements that have the same values.

 # Why would you use **Merge Sort**?